Health Insurance Overview

 Health care is expensive and few individuals can afford to pay the full costs.
 Having health insurance allows you to get the treatment you need without incurring huge medical bills.

-Under the Affordable Care Act, all Americans will be able to get health insurance regardless of income or health history.
+Under the Affordable Care Act, all Americans can get health insurance regardless of income or health history.

 Back to Top